dgaff/scpi_lab_scripts/README.md

 ## Bode Plots

 bode.py produces a Bode Plot.
-Here's an example of a Common Emitter BJT amplifier circuit and it's Bode Plot.
+Here's an example of a Common Emitter BJT amplifier circuit and its Bode Plot.

 ![](images/actual_circuit.png)